KarimaFathi/ProblemSolvingCPPLevel4/README.md

 ### Problem Statement:

-the task is from a given number of days and a specific year, calculate the exact date and return it in the format "day/month/year."
+the task is to calculate from a given number of days and a specific year the exact date and return it in the format "day/month/year."

 ### Output: